 This may seem a little disingenuous, because I believe it’s still a facilitator’s responsibility to suggest or elicit covenants that shape group behavior.
 Given that facilitators typically possess more influence and authority over group process than anyone else present, they will likely shape the covenants the group adopts, to some extent.

-Nevertheless, the term “covenants” describes a group’s agreements about how its members will work together, shifting the focus from imposed rules to group agreements.
-If contentious aspects of these agreements surface, they are the group’s agreements rather than the facilitator’s ground rules, and can be discussed, modified, or even set aside without necessarily turning the process into a challenge of something the facilitator has foisted on the group.
+Nevertheless, the term “covenants” describes a group’s agreements about how its members will work together.
+This shifts the focus from imposed rules to group agreements.
+If contentious aspects of these agreements surface, they are the group’s agreements rather than the facilitator’s ground rules.
+The group can discuss them, modify them, or even set them aside.

 So for me, covenants are in and ground rules are out.
 It’s a small change, but I think it’s one worth making.